-Well, I’m telling you right now that you have to because “the talk” I’m referring to isn’t the “birds and the bees” but something just as important, “The Money Talk.”
+Well, I’m telling you right now that you have to because “the talk” I’m referring to isn’t the “birds and the bees” but something just as important, “The College Money Talk.”

-I’ve been meaning to write about for a long time because talking about money is something that tends to be overlooked in the college planning process.
+I’ve been meaning to write about this for a long time because talking about money is something that tends to be overlooked in the college planning process.

 Oh, you’ll see occasional comments to start talking about money early and make sure your kids understand the risks of taking out student loans.
 But you rarely see anything that encourage parents to talk to teens about avoiding the principle cause of excessive student loans–picking an unaffordable college to begin with.

-This is why I reached out to five college financial aid experts, to get the essential information families need to have “The Money Talk” and what financial pitfalls to watch out for.
+This is why I reached out to five college financial aid experts, to get the essential information families need to have “The College Money Talk” and what financial pitfalls to watch out for.

 The College Money Talk Needs to Happen Early

 All the college financial experts say that the conversation should happen before students even start visiting colleges, much less applying to them.
 This means having “The Money Talk” sometime between the end of the sophomore year and the beginning of junior year.
 After all, Paula Bishop, a certified public accountant and a college financial aid advisor, says you don’t want to let “the kid fall in love with a school without talking about money.”

 Parents need to be on the same page